KoljaB/TurnVoice/README.md

 # TurnVoice

 A command-line tool to replace voices in youtube videos.
+Can also translate.

 ## Installation